Last Updated: September 21, 2022

 This is where it gets a little tricky.

-Spinners are stable on flat surfaces, but they’re not that reliable on rough terrain.
-Because the wheels spin, they are more likely to get caught in cracks and bumps.
-If you’re traveling to a place with snow, it will be almost impossible to roll your spinner upright through the snow and rocks hidden underneath.
+Spinners are great on flat and smooth surfaces, but they’re not that great on rough terrain.
+They are more likely to get caught in cracks and bumps.

 However, spinners can move in every direction, so it will be easier to push the spinner through narrow aisles or alleys.
 They can move sideways and backward without much difficulty.

-However, because of its fixed wheels, roller luggage will only move one way, and that is towards where you pull it.
-It won’t be able to move sideways and rolling it back will be difficult.
-Since you’re also pulling the luggage behind you, you are more likely to trip other people walking behind you or get your bag caught on chairs or other obstacles when you turn a corner.
+It won’t be able to move sideways easily.
+And, since you’re also pulling the luggage behind you, you are more likely to trip other people walking behind you or get your bag caught on chairs or other obstacles when you turn a corner.

 Maximizing Space